aicoolies logo

 What Claude Code and Gemini CLI are built for

 Claude Code and Gemini CLI are both terminal AI coding agents, but they start from different assumptions.
 Claude Code is Anthropic's polished agentic coding product for developers and teams that want Claude to inspect a repository, edit files, run commands, and work across terminal, IDE, browser, and managed enterprise environments.
-Gemini CLI is Google's open-source terminal agent for developers who want Gemini directly in the command line, with local tools, web/search grounding, MCP support, and a generous individual access model.
+Gemini CLI is Google's open-source terminal agent for developers who want Gemini directly in the command line, with local tools, web/search grounding, MCP support, and a supported organizational access model.

 Terminal workflow and repo awareness